PierreBeylard/fast_api_bootstrap/README.md

 # app :
 ## library :
-helpers.py :
+helpers.py : <br />
-You can add all your helper codes in the app/library directory.
+You can add all your helper codes in the app/library directory. <br />
 Here we add a helper function.
 This function takes a markdown file in the app/pages and convert it to HTML and return it..
 ## pages :
 All the website pages written in markdown format